 - Playing in the same group helps your child to be more comfortable playing with familiar faces.

 - Be encouraging.
 Engage with your child.
 Show him what it’s like to take turns and to share.

 - DO encourage your child to introduce himself to his peers now that he is able to refer to himself by name.

 - Encourage pretend play and make it funny!
-This is not only fun but will also help develop your child’s quirky sense of humour.
+This is not only fun, but it will also help develop your child’s sense of humour.

-- Commend them when they are behaving really well and try to be more encouraging than commanding.
+- Commend them when they are behaving well.
+Try to be more encouraging than commanding.